 - Drum kit microphones as needed for the performance space

 Here are descriptions of select programs we offer.

-We are always creating with new shows.
-Contact us if you would like to speak with a reference, get info about our fees, or if you need anything else.
+We are always creating new shows and are always booking both physical and virtual events.
+Contact us if you would like to connect with one of our references, get info about our fees, or if you need anything else.

 “I love a good noisy, flashy, high-energy show that has kids really jazzed up, but I also see such a need for the quiet, thoughtful, deliberate style that I first saw years ago in a Harmonica Pocket show and that has me inviting them back again and again.”